-State Capital Budget funds will support planning for site reindustrialization preparedness activities to prepare parcels to be made available and undergo approval processes for reindustrialization including: identifying industry types that would be a good fit for the facility and ensure that the site can meet those industries' minimum siting criteria; analyzing the utility infrastructure in relation to industry attraction and determining minimum standards, identifying weaknesses and proposing funding sources to strengthen utility infrastructure; ensuring all basic geological, environmental, and other related site characterization studies are completed or identify gaps and studies that need to be completed to prepare the site for redevelopment; designing a frame work to ensure the site will meet the minimum validation by an external site selection agent; improving the SODI website, and assembling this information so that SODI can respond to and alleviate concerns of prospect companies which will be crucial to attracting industries to the site.
-SODI will begin to receive land parcel transfers in 2018 and thus SODI needs to accelerate site reindustrialization preparedness so that industries can be attracted quickly so that job creation can be realized for the region.
+State Capital Budget funds will support planning for site readiness activities to prepare parcels to be made available and undergo approval processes for reindustrialization including: beginning to identify industry types that would be a good fit for the facility and ensure that the site can meet those industries' minimum siting criteria; analyzing the utility infrastructure in relation to industry attraction and determining minimum standards, identifying weaknesses and proposing funding sources to strengthen utility infrastructure; ensuring all basic geological, environmental, and other related site characterization studies are completed or identify gaps and studies that need to be completed to prepare the site for redevelopment; designing a frame work to ensure the site will meet the minimum validation by an external site selection agent; and assembling this information so that SODI can respond to and alleviate concerns of prospect companies which will be crucial to attracting industries to the site.
+Additionally, the project will focus on identifying workforce skill and strengths and educational levels in a one-hour radius of Piketon, Ohio.
+This work will be carried out collaboratively among OU, SODI, and external consultants.